 Model-checking techniques for finite state probabilistic systems are now quite developed.
 Given a finite state Markov chain, for example, one can check whether some property holds almost surely (i.e. the set of executions violating the property is negligible), and one can even compute (or at leat approximate as close as wanted) the probability that some property holds.
 In general, these techniques cannot be adapted to infinite state probabilistic systems, just as model-checking algorithms for finite state systems do not carry over to infinite state systems.
 For systems exhibiting complex data structures (such as unbounded queues, continuous clocks) and uncertainty modeled by probabilities, it can thus be hard to design model-checking algorithms.
 However, in some cases, especially when considering qualitative verification, symbolic methods can lead to exact results.
-Qualitative questions do not aim at computing neither approximating a probability one, or non zero).
+Qualitative questions do not aim at computing neither approximating a probability, but are only concerned with almost-sure or non negligible behaviours (that is events either of probability one, or non zero).
 In some cases, qualitative model-checking can be derived from a combination of techniques for infinite state systems (such as abstractions) with methods for finite state probabilistic systems.
 However, when one is interested in computing (or rather approximating) precise probability values (neither 0 nor 1), exact methods are scarce.
 To deal with these questions, we either try to restrict to classes of systems where exact computations can be made, or look for approximation algorithms.